The course addresses the concepts, skills, methodologies, and models of data warehousing.

 Grades are FINAL

-then I expect you to attend all sessions (unless you previously notify me), to participate in all classes,
+then I expect you to study hard, to attend all sessions (unless you previously notify me), to participate in all classes,

 to turn in your homework on time, and to keep up with the class reading material.